AutoConfig Job Types

 ---|---|

-Each job type has a number of obligatory parameters, these are described below for each job type.
-Additionally, there are optional parameters you can use to extend the functionality of a job.
+Each job type has several obligatory parameters, described below.
+Additionally, optional parameters can extend a job's functionality.

 Type name in config: addPairs

-Job output: add trading pairs to a specific exchange.
+Job output: Adds trading pairs to a specific exchange.

 Pair options:

-exclude: excluded pairs (processed last).
-Any pair on the exchange that matches any of the excludes, won't be processed.
+: Included pairs (processed first).
+Any pair on the exchange that matches any of the includes will be processed.
+If you also use theexclude

-maxPairs: maximum number of allowed pairs.
-In case a filter action would result in more pairs than this setting, the config will be filled up to the max number of allowed pairs.
-Only enabled pairs count towards maxPairs.
+: Maximum number of allowed pairs.
+If a filter action results in more pairs than this setting, the configuration will be filled up to the maximum number of allowed pairs.
+Only enabled pairs count towardsmaxPairs

-strategy: this defines the strategy that will be assigned to pairs added by this job.
-It must be the exact name of an existing strategy in your config.js
+: This defines the strategy that will be assigned to pairs added by this job.
+It must be the exact name of an existing strategy in yourconfig.js

-For example: snapshots is set to 10, this means that the ticker data for the last 10 times the job runs are saved and some of the values in it are used for calculating average values over time.
+is set to 10, the ticker data for the last 10 times the job ran are saved, and some of its values are used for calculating average values over time.

-The example below shows a job that does the following:
+The example below shows a job that performs the following actions:

 {